People

 Senior Fellow

-Myung-Soo Lee was born in Seoul, Korea, and holds a Master’s Degree (LL.M.) and Doctoral Degree (S.JD) from Harvard Law School in public international law and conflict resolution.
-Her current research interests include legal issues concerning North Korea’s economic development and engagement with the international community, public international law issues related to the establishment of rule of law and the advancement of human rights, and comparative legal analysis involving East Asian countries.
-Ms. Lee has held many prestigious positions over the course of her career.
-She was a McArthur Scholar and Research Fellow at the Program on Non-Violent Sanctions at the Center for International Affairs at Harvard University and collaborated with the Harvard Negotiation Project/Conflict Management Group.
-Ms. Lee received her Bachelor’s Degree in Law and Master’s Degree in International Law from Korea University.
+Myung-Soo Lee was born in Seoul, Korea, and holds an LL.M and SJD from Harvard Law School in public international law and conflict resolution.
+Her current research interests include legal issues related to North Korea’s economic development and engagement with the international community, public international law issues related to the establishment of rule of law and the advancement of human rights, and comparative legal analysis involving East Asian countries.
+Ms. Lee was a McArthur Scholar and Research Fellow at the Program on Non-Violent Sanctions at the Center for International Affairs at Harvard University and collaborated with the Harvard Negotiation Project/Conflict Management Group.
+Ms. Lee received an LL.B and LL.M in international law from Korea University.
+At USALI, Ms. Lee fosters connection and collaboration through human rights research and Korean research.
+Email Myung-Soo.

 STEPHANY RAMOS